Wildlife on Beaches

 Seals and Marine Wildlife

-Melbourne Zoo’s Marine Response Unit (MRU) responds to calls for assistance involving seals, turtles, dolphins and other marine wildlife in Victorian waters.
+Melbourne Zoo’s Marine Response Unit responds to calls for assistance involving seals, turtles, dolphins and other marine wildlife in Victorian waters.

-The MRU is comprised of expert keepers and vets, who respond to calls to assist marine wildlife in the Port Philip region and rely on the community to act as its eyes and ears, reporting when they see injured or distressed marine wildlife on Victoria's coastline.
-While the unit responds to all calls involving marine wildlife, it predominantly deals with cases involving seals.
+The Marine Response Unit consists of expert keepers and vets who respond to calls to assist marine wildlife in the Port Philip region.
+They rely on the community to act as its eyes and ears and report injured or distressed marine wildlife.
+While the unit responds to all calls involving marine wildlife, it mostly deals with cases involving seals.

 Seals are a common sight in Victorian waters and on Victorian beaches, however, it is important to remember they are wild animals and can be dangerous if they feel threatened.
 If you see a seal in the wild, keep your distance.
 They have big teeth and can weigh up to 300kg.

 Stay 30 metres from seals on beaches and 50 metres away when you are with a dog (which must be under behavioural control).

 If you see a seal or other marine wildlife in danger on a Mornington Peninsula beach: